[NSEC 2022] Marketing Email Template

 - The function must return 1 or 2 values if the second one is an

-- The function must perform some “exploitable” action.
+error - The function must perform some “exploitable” action.

 - The function must use argument types we can provide since we cannot create arbitrary types from within a template.